MSc Computing (Software Engineering)

 2.1 Honours degree in a science or engineering discipline, including computing.

-Only the first scores submitted will be considered.
 While there is no minimum requirement for GRE scores, a strong application would include scores higher than 159 for Quantitative Reasoning and higher than 145 for Verbal Reasoning.

 The academic requirement above is for applicants who hold or who are working towards a UK qualification.